dmitrynizh/foilboard/docs/Parameters.md

 FOIL can be the name of an airfoil profile the tool recognizes, or the name of a file defining airfoil profile geometry.
 Currently, the following airfoils names can be specified as FOIL field:

     Aquila_9.3%
     NACA_4_Series
     NACA_64-814
     NACA_63-412
     Moth_Bladerider_V1
     SD7084
     SD8040

+The list cab be printed out with parameter  LIST_FOILS.
-Out of these,  NACA_4_Series is the most versatile, defining a [NACA 4 series](http://airfoiltools.com/airfoil/naca4digit) foil with specified CHORD  THICKNESS  and CAMBER.
+Out of these,  NACA_4_Series is the most versatile, defining a [NACA 4 series](http://airfoiltools.com/airfoil/naca4digit) foil with specified  THICKNESS  and CAMBER and camber position at 40%.
 Other airfoils from the list  are popular hydrofoiling craft profiles and define fixed CHORD  THICKNESS  and CAMBER.

 If the FOIL filed is not recognized as one of above, it is treated as file name.
 Two formats of such files are supported - numeric and graphical/drawing.
 Examples of these from the distribution include